Vegan Chocolate Zucchini Bread

 Why you’ll love this recipe

-TASTE/TEXTURE: Soft, rich and decadent.
+TASTE/TEXTURE: Soft, rich chocolate flavor and decadent.
 The extra zucchini makes this bread more moist than actual chocolate cake!
-Don't worry, you cannot taste the zucchini at all.
+Don’t worry, you cannot taste the zucchini at all.

-DIFFICULTY: Easy to make using just a few common ingredients.
+DIFFICULTY: Easy to make using just a few common ingredients, just like my chocolate beetroot cake.

 Simple ingredients you’ll need

 Shredded zucchini.
-You don't need to blot or squeeze the zucchini to make this!
-There's a smaller amount of dairy-free milk in the recipe so you don't end up with overly moist bread.
+You don’t need to blot or squeeze the excess moisture from the zucchini for this recipe!
+There’s a smaller amount of dairy-free milk in the recipe so you don’t end up with overly moist bread.
 I used a food processor to shred my zucchini but a box grater will also work.

 Brown sugar for moisture and depth of flavor.
 Alternatively, you can use coconut sugar or granulated sugar.

-Dairy-free yogurt (optional) binds the ingredients which helps replace some of the functions of eggs.
-Shredded zucchini makes the bread a little crumbly but the yogurt ties everything together.
-We don't notice the crumbliness in chocolate zucchini muffins because they're smaller and don't need to be sliced!
-Alternatively, you can use unsweetened applesauce, mashed banana, ground flax seeds or just omit it.
+Dairy-free yogurt (optional) binds the ingredients and helps replace some of the functions of eggs.
+Shredded zucchini makes the bread a little crumbly but the yogurt binds everything together.
+We don’t notice the crumbliness in chocolate zucchini muffins because they’re smaller and don’t need to be sliced!
+Alternatively, you can use unsweetened applesauce, mashed banana, a flax egg or just omit it.

 How to make chocolate zucchini bread